 Bronte started at HCC as a social work student intern in 2016.
-She enjoyed her time so much she volunteered as an advocate for a while, before becoming a permanent and valued member of the team.
+She enjoyed her time so much she volunteered as an advocate for a while, before becoming a valued member of the team.

 Tania is an Aboriginal woman from Queensland originally and has recently joined our team.
 Prior to coming to the Health Consumer Council Tania worked on various Aboriginal programs from ear health to parenting support.
 She has a special interest in the areas of disability and young people and how their engagement and empowerment in the health system can be supported and encouraged from an early age.
 Tania is hoping to complete her degree in Sociology next year, and incorporate that learning into new ways to help individual consumers get great outcomes.

 Louise Ford – Diversity & Culture Manager

 Louise’s professional background is varied and includes being an educator, providing support services to a range of marginalised people, teaching English to non-English speakers, working with torture/trauma survivors and assisting newly arrived refugees with their settlement needs.
 Her qualifications are a BA – Double Major (Aboriginal and Intercultural Studies and Social Sciences), a Grad Dip Ed (Secondary), Cert 1V and TESOL (Teaching English to Speakers of Other Languages).

 Her BA included Anthropology and Sociology which, combined with her employment history, have provided Louise with a broad perspective of the impact of socio-economic status, language and culture on people’s ability to access and utilise services in the health system.
 Based on community work she has done, Louise was honoured and delighted to be invited to present a paper at the African Woman Summit held at the United Nations Headquarters, New York, in July 2014.